Úna Palliser: Career

 Palliser was the featured lead singer and violinist/violist on the single 'Still Resist The Storm' on BBC World Music Award Winning ensemble Terrafolk's record Full Circle, which topped the radioplay charts in Slovenia.
 This led to many years touring and performing internationally as a featured guest artist with Terrafolk and a performance as solo violinist and vocalist with the European Symbolic Orchestra.

 She toured Europe as part of Cee-lo Green and Danger Mouse (musician)'s band Gnarls Barkley, as solo violinist/violist on Patrick Wolf's The Magic Position tour of the US and Europe supporting Amy Winehouse and Arcade Fire.
 She also performed as featured violist on Take That's Beautiful World Tour 2007.

-Palliser later toured as violinist with Moby on his Wait For Me tour. and with George Michael on his Symphonica Tour.
+Palliser later toured as violinist with Moby on his Wait For Me tour., with George Michael on his Symphonica Tour. and Liam Gallagher on his Definitely Maybe tour.
 She also joined Dresden Dolls' Amanda Palmer as guest solo violinist on her UK tour and other subsequent UK performances, also performing with Neil Gaiman.
 Palliser joined Avalanche City playing violin, glockenspiel, accordion and backing vocals for their UK tour, She has also performed and toured many times as solo violinist with Otis Taylor and toured as backing singer and violinist with Elbow.

 and as solo violinist with Leona Lewis.

 In 2014, Palliser featured in "The Secret Life of Materials", a documentary by Met Films in which she tried out and performed on one of the world's first 3D printed violins.

 In 2016, Palliser performed on violin and as singer in the All Irish production of Taming of the Shrew at Shakespeare's Globe where she also sang one of her own compositions in the role of Kate's absent mother.
 She later performed in Sam Wanamaker Playhouse in Inn at Lydda.

 In 2018, Palliser returned to Shakespeare's Globe as musical director and violinist of All's Well That Ends Well at Sam Wanmaker Playhouse.

 Palliser's solo vocals and playing was featured in Jez Butterworth 's The Ferryman (play) directed by Sam Mendes at Bernard B. Jacobs Theatre on Broadway in 2018–19 following a multi award winning run in London's West End at Royal Court Theatre and Gielgud Theatre.

 Palliser performed as guest violin soloist with Indian composer and singer A.R.
 Rahman at Wembley Arena in July 2017 to celebrate 25 years of his music.
 She later performed with Rahman at the International Indian Film Academy Awards at the MetLife Stadium in New York.
 In October 2017 Palliser rejoined Rahman on his Australian and New Zealand tour and later on his Canadian tour.

 In 2019 Palliser sang the solo vocals of Vangelis score of Blade Runner at The Royal Albert Hall as the part of Avex International's premiere production of Blade Runner Live film with 12 live musicians.
-In 2021 she toured the UK with the project.
+In 2021 and 2024 she toured the UK with the project.
 Palliser also led the strings playing electric violin on the project.